The Matterhorn

 Travel

-How do I get from Geneva Airport to Chamonix?
+How do I get from Geneva/Zurich Airport to Saas Grund?
 How much does it cost?

-When should I be aiming to arrive and leave Chamonix?
+When should I be aiming to arrive and leave Saas Grund

 The Climb